Eligibility: All full time 10 and 12 month employees are eligible for this benefit.

 The College reserves the privilege of requiring a second medical opinion from a College-designated physician before approving disability benefits.
 Should the medical opinions of the employee’s physician and the College-designated physician concerning total disability differ, a third physician, chosen mutually by the employee and the College, will be asked to render an opinion.
 The majority opinion of the three physicians will be binding.

 Short-term total disability leave may not commence until all paid benefit time has been used, and eligibility has been approved.
-Any debts owed to the College should be paid prior to the effective date of the leave.
+Once a date of leave is established, the employee will be notified if they owe any outstanding debts to the College, and a plan to pay debts will be developed.
 If sick and vacation leave have been exhausted and eligibility is still pending, the employee will be on an unpaid leave status.
 If the disability is approved, the College will retroactively pay the employee for this unpaid leave.
 While an employee is on an unpaid leave, the employee will be responsible for the entire premium (100%) for benefits.

 The College may require that the eligible employee provide status reports at least every thirty (30) days regarding the employee’s condition.